Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data

-\begin{assumption}[$L_2$ consistent estimation of site-specific CATE models] Let $n=\min _{s \in[S]} n_s$ denote the smallest sample size among the $S$ source sites.
-We assume that there exists a positive sequence $\delta_n$ converging to zero as $n$ grows such that

 \end{assumption} Assumption~\ref{ass:CATE:rate} constrains the $L_2$ convergence rate of $\hat{\tau}^{(s)}(\cdot)$ over the target covariate distribution.
+In contrast, standard guarantees for site-specific CATE estimators are often stated with respect to the source-site covariate distribution.
+As discussed above, the overlap condition provides a change-of-measure argument that can transfer such source-domain guarantees to the target domain, up to the corresponding density-ratio constant.
 In the current literature, the convergence rates have been established for different CATE estimators under various conditions (see Appendix~\ref{appendix:learner:rate}).

 The following theorem establishes the convergence rate for the proposed minimax regret CATE estimator $\hat{f}_{\operatorname{regret}}(\cdot)$ defined in Equation~\eqref{equ:estor:regret}. \begin{theorem}[$L_2$ error for the minimax regret CATE estimator] Suppose that Assumptions~\ref{ass:unconfound:overlap}--\ref{ass:CATE:rate} hold.
 Then, with probability greater than $1-\frac{1}{t}-\frac{1}{t^2}$ for $t>1$,